day0market/pyalgotrader/docs/gateway.md

 &nbsp;

-#### Related Fields
+####  related fields

-- KeyHi钥
+- Key hi钥
 - secret
-- session_number(Sessions)：3
+- session_number( sessions )：3
 - proxy_host
 - proxy_port

 &nbsp;

-#### Account acquisition
+####  account acquisition

-inBINANCEOfficial CAPE households and can get back into goldAPIAccess rights。
+ in BINANCE official cape households and can get back into gold API access rights .

 &nbsp;

 ### RPC

-#### How to Load
+####  how to load

-RPCLoad it comes to service and client
+RPC load it comes to service and client
-- Server：runvntraderWhen loadingrpc_serviceModule
+-  server ： run vntrader when loading rpc_service module
     ```
     from vnpy.app.rpc_service import RpcService
     ```
-    start upvntraderRear，First connect external trade transactions such asCTP，Then click on the menu bar"Features"->"RPCservice"，Click on"start up"
+     start up vntrader rear ， first connect external trade transactions such as CTP， then click on the menu bar " features "->"RPC service "， click on " start up "
-- Client：runvntraderWhen loadingRpcGateway
+-  client ： run vntrader when loading RpcGateway
     ```
     from vnpy.gateway.rpc import RpcGateway
     ```
-    start upvntraderRear，connectionrpcInterface to。
+     start up vntrader rear ， connection rpc interface to .

-#### Related Fields
+####  related fields
-Service and client，Use the default parameters can be completed
+ service and client ， use the default parameters can be completed

-#### Account acquisition
+####  account acquisition
-userpcNo additional application account，Account requires only an external interface
+ use rpc no additional application account ， account requires only an external interface

-#### Other features
+####  other features
-rpcSupport the same external interface data distribution in the local multi-process，For example, in the server connectedctpinterface，Subscribedrb1910Rear，The client will automatically subscribe to multiple processes subscription data from the server distribution# Trading Interface
+rpc support the same external interface data distribution in the local multi-process ， for example, in the server connected ctp interface ， subscribed rb1910 rear ， the client will automatically subscribe to multiple processes subscription data from the server distribution #  trading interface